 Threats to Democracy

-Trump's administration has already taken a number of actions which threaten to undermine American political norms and democratic institutions.
-These include the following actions:
+Trump's administration has already taken a number of actions that threaten to undermine American political norms and democratic institutions.
+These include the following.

 Undermining Political Institutions

-- 2/7/17 Senate Republicans ruled that any Democrat that criticizes Sessions' record will be stripped of the right to speak.
-Senator Elizabeth Warren (MA) ended up being silenced during the Sessions' debate by Senator McConnell, Senate Majority Leader.
+- 2/7/17: Senate Republicans ruled that any Democrat that criticizes Jeff Sessions's record will be stripped of the right to speak.
+Senator Elizabeth Warren (MA) ended up being silenced during the Sessions debate by Senator McConnell, Senate Majority Leader.

-- President Trump fired Sally Yates, Acting Attorney General, for refusing to enforce his executive order on immigration and refugees, also known as the Muslim Ban thereby undermining the independence of the Attorney General to make independent determinations about legal issues.
-Trump subsequently appointed Dana Boente as Acting Attorney General who overturned Ms. Yates' decision.
-Boente said in a statement that he will enforce the Ban.
+- President Trump fired Sally Yates, acting Attorney General, for refusing to enforce his executive order on immigration and refugees, also known as the Muslim Ban.
+He has thereby undermined the Attorney General's ability to make independent determinations about legal issues.
+Trump subsequently appointed Dana Boente as Acting Attorney General; he immediately overturned Yates's decision.
+Boente said in a statement that he will enforce the ban.

 Undermining Rule of Law

-- 2/4/17 Trump called out, insulted (in a tweet) and tried to undermine the Judge that put a halt to the Immigration Ban..
-Further, Trump asserted that his ban was constitutional and the court "second guesses" the President's national security judgment.
-With his assertions, Trump is trying to interfere with judicial independence (Article III of the Constitution)
+- 2/4/17: Trump called out, insulted (in a tweet) and tried to undermine the judge who put a halt to the Muslim ban..
+Further, Trump asserted that his ban was constitutional and that the court "second guesses" the President's national security judgment.
+With his assertions, Trump is trying to interfere with judicial independence (Article III of the Constitution).

-- Trump says California is ‘Out of Control’ and threatened to pull federal funds.
-This was in response to California offering sanctuary to undocumented immigrants.
-This violates the Tenth Amendment of the Constitution.
+- Trump says California is "Out of Control" and threatened to pull federal funds.
+This was in response to California's offering sanctuary to undocumented immigrants.
+Trump's threat would violate the Tenth Amendment of the Constitution.